PiotrMackowski/PiotrMackowski/README.md

 - 🔭 I’m currently working on infrastructure security
 - 🌱 I’m currently learning IaC
 - 👯 I’m looking to collaborate on DevSecOps
 - 🤝🏻 I am passionate about my work and always eager to connect with other professionals

+Thanks for visiting!
 <!--
 **PiotrMackowski/PiotrMackowski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.